Updated: Dec 9, 2020

 Consider gap insurance.
 Cars depreciate.
 Gap insurance pays the difference between the value of the vehicle at the time of its total loss and what you still owe on it.

-Work with your agent/advisor to help you identify the best coverage for you and your new car.
+Work with your independent agent/broker to help you identify the best coverage for you and your new car.